kainino0x/Project7-Compute-Shader-Intro/README.md

 graphics card with CUDA capability.
 Any card with Compute Capability 2.0 (`sm_20`) or greater will work.
 Check your GPU on this [compatibility table](https://developer.nvidia.com/cuda-gpus).
-If you do not have a personal machine with these specs, you may use computers in the SIG Lab and Moore 100B/C.
+If you do not have a personal machine with these specs, you may use those computers in the Moore 100B/C which have supported GPUs.

 **HOWEVER**: If you need to use the lab computer for your development, you will not presently be able to do GPU performance profiling.
 This will be very